Three days. Six innovation lanes. Africa's leading academic hospital as your sandbox. R 140,000 in cash prizes for the teams that build what matters.

 Emergency response, trauma care, blood services and triage support systems.

-The Hackathon is open to anyone with a stake in improving healthcare in Africa.
-Individual applicants will be supported to find teammates during the team formation phase.
+Open to anyone with a stake in improving healthcare in Africa.
+Individual applicants will be supported to find teammates during team formation.

 Doctors, nurses, allied health and clinical staff from Groote Schuur Hospital and partner hospitals.